24kGoldn

-Early life
+Early life and education

-Golden Landis Von Jones was born in San Francisco, California, to an Ashkenazi Jewish mother Kimberly Landis and to an African-American Catholic father Torino Von Jones.
+Golden Landis Von Jones was born on November 13, 2000, in San Francisco, California, to Kimberly Landis, an Ashkenazi Jewish mother, and Torino Von Jones, an African-American Catholic father.
 He has a younger sister named Sage Landis Von Jones.
 Both of his parents worked as fashion models before he was born.
 He was raised celebrating both Christmas and Hanukkah, and attended Hebrew school.
 As a child, 24kGoldn acted in commercials.
 He sang in the choir in middle school and high school, and, with that, the importance of music in his life grew with his "own growth".
 Before he realized he could do music professionally, he planned on becoming a hedge fund manager.
 24kGoldn attended Lowell High School, a selective public high school, where he graduated in 2018.